Heart attack and acute coronary syndromeAcute coronary syndrome; Myocardial infarction

 The most important wave patterns in diagnosing and determining treatment for a heart attack are called ST elevations and Q waves.

 Elevated ST Segments: Heart Attack.
 Elevated ST segments are strong indicators of a heart attack in patients with symptoms and other indicators.
 They suggest that an artery to the heart is blocked and that the full thickness of the heart muscle is damaged.
-The kind of heart attack associated with these findings is referred to as either a Q-wave myocardial infarction or a STEMI (ST-segment elevation myocardial infarction.)
+The kind of heart attack associated with these findings is referred to as either a Q-wave myocardial infarction or a STEMI (ST-segment elevation myocardial infarction).

-Non-Elevated ST Segments: Angina and Acute Coronary Syndrome.
-A depressed or horizontal ST wave suggests some blockage and the presence of heart disease, even if there is no angina present.
+Non-Elevated ST Segments: Stable Angina, Unstable Angina, and Non-ST Segment Elevation Myocardial Infarction.
+A depressed or horizontal ST segment may suggest some degree of coronary artery blockage and the presence of heart disease, even if there is no angina present.
 It occurs in about half of patients with other signs of a heart event.
-This finding, however, is not very accurate, particularly in women, and can occur without heart problems.
+This finding, however, is not very specific, and can occur without heart problems.
 In such cases, laboratory tests are needed to determine the extent, if any, of heart damage.
-In general, one of the following conditions may be present:

 An echocardiogram is a noninvasive test that uses ultrasound images of the heart.
-Your doctor can see whether a part of your heart muscle has been damaged and is not moving.
+Your doctor can see whether a part of your heart muscle has been damaged and is not moving normally.
 An echocardiogram may also be used as part of an exercise stress test, to detect the location and extent of heart muscle damage at the time of discharge or soon after you leave the hospital after a heart attack.

 Radionuclide procedures use imaging techniques and computer analyses to plot and detect the passage of radioactive tracers through the region of the heart.
 Such tracing elements are typically given intravenously.
 Radionuclide imaging is useful for diagnosing and determining: